 Total Time: 3 hours 15 minutes

-Pumpkin Pie Bars taste just like the classic pie, but without the prep work.
-An easy graham cracker crust and a smooth and creamy filling makes this dessert perfect for fall!
+Pumpkin Pie Bars taste just like the classic pie but without all the prep work.
+An easy graham cracker crust and a smooth, creamy filling make this dessert perfect for fall.

 Ingredients